purescript/documentation/PSCi.md

 Consequentially, `psci` requires a specific library to be installed in order to be able to do things like printing results to the console - namely, `purescript-console`.

 In addition, `psci` has no expected source file paths hardcoded in, and so it needs to be told where to load PureScript source files from.
-This can be done by writing a `.psci` file.
+This can be done by writing a `.psci` file (in purescript < 0.9).

 However, normally, you won't need to worry about these things.
 Most people use tools which take care of these things for you, such as `pulp`.
 Here's an example of how to use `pulp` to start up a working `psci`: